"In all chaos there is a cosmos. In all disorder a secret order" Carl Jung

 I consider my creative journey as a constant ‘work in progress’ as each exploration informs my present, my future as well as my past.

-She went on to buy and renovate a smallholding and set up a Glamping business and built a sculpture workshop on the premises.
+In 2005 I went on to buy and renovate a smallholding and set up a Glamping business and built a sculpture workshop on the premises.

-She developed the 'Gaia Collection' which is a craft based business comprising of a range of terracotta sculptures which have proved popular both in the UK and abroad.
+I continued to developed the 'Gaia Collection' which is a craft based business comprising of a range of terracotta sculptures which have proved popular both in the UK and abroad.